 Any student who is indebted to the University and who fails to make a satisfactory settlement of his indebtedness upon receipt of due notice ceases to be entitled to membership and privileges of the University.
-Such a student is not permitted to register for a further term, to attend classes or examinations, or to be granted any official credentials.
+Such a student is not permitted to register for a further session, to attend classes or examinations, or to be granted any official credentials.

-No student is eligible to attend the annual examinations in any subject where any portion of his course fees for the year is outstanding after the end of the fourth week of Third Term (25th September, 1970).
+No student is eligible to attend the annual examinations in any subject where any portion of his course fees for the year is outstanding after the end of the fourth week of Session 2 (13th August, 1971).